CloudCredo/microservices-training/7-scaling/tutorial.md

 ## App Version 7
 ### Scaling

-We're going to push a new version of our feedback application to Cloud Foundry
+We're going to push a new version of our feedback application to Cloud Foundry.

-This version has a new feature - it displays the amount of traffic being received by each of our asynchronous workers
+This version has a new feature - it displays the amount of traffic being received by each of our asynchronous workers.

 Then we can scale our workers and handle more load!

 ## Push to Cloud Foundry

+Let's push our apps to Cloud Foundry to prove that it works:

     cf push -f app/manifest.yml

     cf apps

-Let's push our apps to Cloud Foundry to prove that it works

 ----